 Introduction

-Striae distensae, commonly known as stretch marks, are a frequent dermatologic concern that can cause significant cosmetic and psychological distress.
-They typically appear on areas of the body prone to rapid stretching, including the abdomen, buttocks, thighs, breasts, back, axillae, and groin.
-They are classified according to appearance or epidemiology as follows:
+Striae distensae, commonly known as stretch marks, are a common dermatological concern that can lead to significant cosmetic and psychological distress.
+They typically develop in areas of the body subject to rapid stretching, including the abdomen, buttocks, thighs, breasts, back, axillae, and groin.
+These marks are classified according to their appearance or epidemiology as follows:

 - Striae gravidarum (following pregnancy)

-While striae are benign and asymptomatic, they are often a concern in dermatology and aesthetic medicine.
-For clinicians, distinguishing striae from other linear dermatoses (eg, linear morphea or anetoderma) is essential, as is understanding evidence-based prevention and treatment modalities—ranging from topical therapies and laser treatments to microneedling and emerging regenerative technologies.[1][2]
+Although striae are benign and asymptomatic, they remain a common concern in both dermatology and aesthetic medicine.
+For clinicians, it is crucial to differentiate striae from other linear dermatoses (eg, linear morphea or anetoderma) and to be familiar with evidence-based prevention and treatment modalities, ranging from topical therapies and laser treatments to microneedling and emerging regenerative technologies.[1][2]

 Etiology